 - Format your pitch for sharing.
 Create your deck so it can easily be printed or understood in a PDF, which has no animation graphics.
-If your message requires build slides and other animations, create a separate deck that will be able to stand on its own when printed.
-Also expect it will be shared and you don't want people getting confused on static build slides. - Don't email the PowerPoint.
+If your original deck features animations, create a separate deck that will be able to stand on its own-without animations or need for a verbal explanation-when printed. - Don't email the PowerPoint.
 Send your pitch in a PDF or you run the risk of having the design and formatting ruined upon transferring computers.
+A PowerPoint is best for when you are delivering a live in-person presentation.

-Sample Pitch Deck with Supplemental Advice And Resources
+Sample Pitch Deck with Supplemental Advice and Resources

 This is the suggested flow (order) of slides for your presentation.
-As mentioned previously, feel free to modify the order of your specific pitch deck if an alternative structure makes it flow better.
+As mentioned previously, feel free to modify the slides' order/content if an alternative structure makes it flow better.